DibyajyotiBiswal57/Programs-list/README.md

-# Program-questions
-These are the questions on which I make programs.
+# List of all the topics I make programs on-
-## Write programs for the following tasks-

     1.To calculate the sum of three numeric values.
     2.To find the average of four subject marks.